-Filter manufacturer's recommend changing your filter sand or synthetic media every 5 years.
-While it will still do it's job much longer than that, it will not be as efficient.
+Filter manufacturers recommend changing your filter sand or synthetic media every five years.
+While it will still do its job much longer than that, it will not be as efficient.
 When filter sand is new it is extremely rough.
 Over time the sand is smoothed out allowing dirt to pass much deeper into the filter.
-Your system must work harder in order to clean the water.
-This will cause your power bill to soar & your chlorine consumption to go up also.
+Your system must work harder to clean the water.
+This will cause your power bill to soar & your chlorine consumption to go up as well.

 The first step in changing your media is to open your filter.
 Top mounted multi-port valves will have to have the plumbing disconnected in order to be removed.
 If the plumbing does not have unions, they will have to be cut.
 Be sure to leave enough pipe to coupling back together, or better yet install unions.
 For side mount valves use the filter wrench that came with your unit to remove the top.
 Next, take the drain plug off the bottom of your filter to let all the water run out.